 If TV shows and movies are not available in your language, or if you are missing content that your local friends see, Netflix may think you are in a different country than where you are currently located.

 Follow the troubleshooting steps below to resolve this issue.

-    Disable any proxies, VPN’s, or other software that might route your Internet traffic outside of your current region.
-For best results, we also recommend ensuring your device's network settings are set to Automatic.
+Disable any proxies, VPNs, or other software that might route your internet traffic outside of your current region.
+For best results, set your device's network settings to Automatic.

 Check your current IP address by visiting whatismyip.com.
 Note the x.x.x.x address at the top of the page.

 Verify your IP address's location.

 In North America, go to ARIN.net and enter the numeric address from Step 2 in the box located at the top right next to SEARCH Whois.
 Press the blue button to the right of the box.

 In Latin America and the Caribbean, go to LACNIC.net and enter the numeric address from Step 2 in the search box and select Search.

 In Europe, go to RIPE.net and enter the numeric address from Step 2 in the search box and select Search.